-Here is another of the best places to go in Jamaica: seeing the Black River.
+Here is another of the best places to visit in Jamaica: seeing the Black River.

 Are you still wondering what to do in Jamaica?

 Snorkel the Reef Systems

 Another fun thing to do in Jamaica is to snorkel the reef system.

 Montego Bay itself has a great, colorful reef for snorkeling, but due to it being a tourist hotspot, it can be crowded.
 I, personally, enjoyed snorkeling in the Negril area, where you can see tons of colorful fish and coral right in Bloody Bay, as well as Rock-house.

 With all of the rivers that Jamaica offers, you can’t miss taking a relaxing float down one on a traditional bamboo raft.
 Martha Brae, on the northern coast near Montego Bay, and the Rio Grande, on the western coast near Port Antonio, are the best spots to enjoy this.
 A local guide will pole the raft through the river waters and you can also give it a try yourself.